spsforks/QB64-Wiki/INPUT.md

 ## Example(s)

-*Example 1:* Using a variable in an input text message using PRINT.
+Using a variable in an input text message using PRINT.
 INPUT prompts cannot use variables.

 ```vb